Can't Maintain

 Can't Maintain (stylized as can't maintain.) is the third studio album by Andrew Jackson Jihad.

 Production

 Jeff Rosenstock played horns and theremin on the album.
 The release was mastered by Carl Saff.
-In 2019, AJJ frontman Sean Bonnette ranked Can't Maintain as his third favourite album from the band's six releases to date and described it as "the only record thus far where we knew the sequence going into it."
+In 2019, AJJ frontman Sean Bonnette ranked Can't Maintain as his third favorite album from the band's six releases to date and described it as "the only record thus far where we knew the sequence going into it."
 In 2019, AJJ celebrated the album's 10th anniversary by playing it in full at a fundraising concert in Phoenix, Arizona.

 Track listing

 Reception

 Adam Finley, writing for PopMatters, described Can't Maintain as one of the best albums of 2009.
 Robin Smith of PopMatters wrote that the album "opened with scuzzy electric guitars and pounding drums" and called the track "We Didn't Come Here to Rock" a "delightfully ironic rocker."
 The A.V.
 Club included the track “Who Are You?” in its list of songs about bad fathers, adding that Bonnette "[coats] his complex emotions in witty one-liners."